AndyIbanez/andyibanez-com/content/posts/converting-closure-based-code-into-async-await-in-swift.md

 # Notes

 \*: You should always stop and think if going that extra mile is actually worth it or if it is overkill.
+Over-engineering is a real and common problem in software engineering.